silverstripe/silverstripe-framework/docs/en/tutorials/1-building-a-basic-site.md

 After installation, open up the folder where you installed SilverStripe.

 If you installed on windows with WAMP, it will likely be at *c:\wamp\wwww*.

-If you installed on Mac OS X with MAMP, it will likely be at */Applications/MAMP/htdocs/*
+On Mac OS X with MAMP, it will likely be at */Applications/MAMP/htdocs/*

 Let's have a look at the folder structure.